ericbets/arcifact/README.md

 Arcifact
 ===================
+Note: You may have to delete and re-clone this project.
+I just assumed no one had noticed it and did a rebase to squash some commits together on master.
+For a 5 day old project, it turns out quite a few people have downloaded it.
+My bad.
+All the changes I've made so far were to the README.md file for clarity, the sw hasn't changed.

 Arcifact is a simple tool to record metadata about files for publishing on the web.
 Also a static site generator lightly modelled in interface after the git dvcs.
 Influenced by mustache.js, metalsmith, hexo, git & others.
 It shows it's strength when you have a selection of existing templates to try on, as you would a coat, scarf or other classical accroutrement.